raysas/wheat-seq-annotation/readme.md

 _TSA stands for Transcriptome Shotgun Assembly_

 One of them is published by [Xiao et al. (2013) in BMC Genomics](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-197) [^4].
 They have performed short read RNA-seq using Illumina Hi-Seq tech, and deposited the project's raw reads on the SRA database, project [`SRX212270`](https://www.ncbi.nlm.nih.gov/sra/?term=SRX212270).
 We will use this as trial to explore how we can validate using Whole Transcriptomes before optimizing our choice.

-### Trial 1: blasting against transcriptome

-As a first attempt, due to the high memory requirement (_e.g.,_ one of them is 15GB of reads), we have tried performing BLAST on ncbi's server against this whole transcriptome in [^2], with default parameters (can perform it [here](https://blast.ncbi.nlm.nih.gov/blast/Blast.cgi?PROGRAM=blastn&BLAST_PROGRAMS=megaBlast&PAGE_TYPE=BlastSearch&BLAST_SPEC=SRA&DB_GROUP=Exp&NUM_ORG=1&EQ_MENU=SRX212270) by just adding the [region8 fasta file](./data/region8.fasta)).
-The default search gave no significant results, we will try to relax the paramters (BLOSUM45 and lowering penalties, accepting lower thresholds...)

-### Trial 2: downloading the WTS data

-We will try downloading the reads of [^2] to see how to manipulate such a large file.
-Since it surpasses the threshold to download a file from SRA webserver (which is 5GB), we will download it using [`sra-toolkit`]().
 While running out of time and memory, we will try doing that using Galaxy[^3][^4].

-### Trial 3: Analysis

 Working on galaxy, first retrieve the SRA accession number from the project, tools > Get data > EBI SRA, copy the accession number and get the fastq in galaxy.
 After loading them (paired end so 2 fastq) > fastq groomer, to make sure the fastq format fits Galaxy's requirement and make it run.
 Meanwhile > FastQC to make sure the quality of the transcriptome is good or whether it's better to take another set of reads.